Tacko Fall: Early life

-Due to his height and reach, Fall was one of the most highly scouted high school basketball centers in the nation.
+Due to his height and reach, Fall was one of the most highly scouted high-school basketball centers in the nation.
 Fall first played for Jamie's House Charter School in Houston, where his team won the state championship.
-Fall played with ISTI all-stars summer travel team & for Each 1 Teach 1 on the Nike Elite Youth Basketball League (EYBL) circuit where he played alongside fellow class of 2015 recruits Antonio Blakeney and Ben Simmons.
-He also played in several NCAA certified events, including the NBPA Top 100 Camp in Virginia.
-Fall then attended Liberty Christian Preparatory School in Tavares, Florida.
+Fall played with ISTI all-stars summer travel team and for Each 1 Teach 1 on the Nike Elite Youth Basketball League (EYBL) circuit where he played alongside fellow class of 2015 recruits Antonio Blakeney and Ben Simmons.
+Fall also played in several NCAA certified events, including the NBPA Top 100 Camp in Virginia.
+He then attended Liberty Christian Preparatory School in Tavares, Florida.
 As a senior in 2015, Fall averaged 20 points, 15 rebounds, and 5.1 blocks per game.
-Rated as a four-star and three-star recruit in the 2015 high school class and nearly forty different schools expressing interest in him, Fall committed to the University of Central Florida in Orlando, who officially signed him on October 28, 2014.
+Rated as a four-star and three-star recruit in the 2015 high-school class, nearly 40 different schools expressing interest in him, Fall committed to the University of Central Florida in Orlando, who officially signed him on 28 October 2014.
 He played with the UCF Knights under head coach Donnie Jones.